 Many people are unaware that that the ocean produces half of the oxygen that we breathe and absorbs around a quarter of excess carbon and heat humans produce.
-Unfortunately this very giving resource continues to be degraded at an alarming rate through overfishing and other unsustainable activities, which greatly impacts its resilience and ability to keep giving.
+Unfortunately this very giving resource continues to be degraded at an alarming rate through overfishing and other unsustainable activities, which greatly impacts its resilience.

 The High Seas and deep sea areas beyond national jurisdiction make up half of the planet’s surface yet they particularly resemble a ‘failed state’ due to a lack of rules, monitoring and enforcement.
-Unless significant changes are made, both for the immediate and long term, the impacts that half of the planet are dealing with could reach a state of no return.
+Unless significant changes are made half of the planet could reach a state of no return.

-The understanding of critical functions at the heart of the global lifecycle are key to being able operate in tune with processes that lead to marine abundance and maintaining the resilience that allows the oceans to maintain their status quo.
+The understanding of critical functions at the heart of the global lifecycle are key to operate in tune with marine abundance and maintain ocean resilience.
 Effective ocean governance and infrastructure needs to be at the heart of global sustainability.

 How this challenge is addressed will define our generation.